JasonGiedymin/boltjs/helloworld.md

 </body>
 </html>
 {% endhighlight %}
-<p>Here, weve linked together all the resources we will need in our hello world application:
+<p>Here, weve linked together all the resources we will need in our hello world application:</p>
 <ul>
   <li>*css*: Weve linked the default bolt.css as well as a custom css.
-Any of your own css can be put in here.</li
+Any of your own css can be put in here.</li>
   <li>*bolt*: Compiled version of bolt.js</li>
   <li>*helloworld js*: Point this to the compiled version of helloworld located in pkg/</li>
   <li>*init*: We created an init function that gets called inside body *onload*.
 This function will initialize everything and place it in the dom</li>
 </ul>

 <b>helloworld.js</b>
 <p>This is the exciting part.
 Inside *js/helloworld.js* is where we will write our bolt code.
-Here is the starter code we will use for our HelloWorld application:
+Here is the starter code we will use for our HelloWorld application:</p>
 {% highlight javascript %}
 var core  = require('javelin/core');
 var View  = require('view').View;